United States Army

 The POMCUS program was expanded to include six more Brigade size sets of equipment; 2 for 1st Armored Division, 2 for 3rd Infantry Division, and 2 for the two artillery brigades.

 In order to maintain enhanced security in Kuwait, 187th Infantry Brigade Army Reserve has been activated.
-This is a unique structure as Battlegroup size elements from the standing army, National Guard and Reserve rotated through this Bde on an 8 month tour of duty.
+This is a unique structure as Battlegroup size elements from the standing army, National Guard and Reserve rotate through the Brigade on an 8-month tour of duty.
 While in Kuwait they undergo a rigorous training program to enhance their combat capability.

-During the turmoil of the post ‘Gulf War’ moves manning in the Army remained relatively constant.
-Although there was an initial dip in strength due to planned downsizing in 91-92, it has largely been made up in 93.
-The strength as of Jan 1994 is slightly smaller than its recent peak in the late ‘80s but about 200,000 more than historic - totals of the US Army is:
+During the turmoil of the post ‘Gulf War’ redeployment, manning in the Army remained relatively constant.
+Although there was an initial dip in strength due to planned downsizing in 91-92, this has largely been made up by 1993.
+The strength as of Jan 1994 is slightly smaller than its recent peak in the late ‘80s but about 200,000 more than historic - totals for the US Army in Northern Fury are:

 Army National Guard: 450,000